AshleyJKnapp/cmpm121-final/README.md

 ---

+# Devlog Entry - F2
+## How we satisfied the software requirements
+- F3.a
+- F3.b The game was planning to have plants have growing condition based on the daylight and would be implemented using Internal DSL.
+These plants could potentially have different ways they grow based on the day and night time cycle having some grow in the night rather than in the day for example.
+- F3.c We planned to port our game into typescript as it used Phaser a javascript game engine.
+The programming language would similar enough to javascript that porting it would be a little bit easier but rather challenging and time consuming for our project.
+## Reflection
+These would have posed a significant time dedication from our team members getting these software requirements to come to fruition.
+The scope of the game would also have possed difficulty for making a port anything but challenging especially since the Phaser engine is based on Javascript

+---

 # Devlog Entry - F3
 ## How we satisfied the software requirements
 - F3.a Although we didn't reach these implementations we planned to implement text regarding which furniture you were holding and adding variables that could be passed into text for internalization.